 - a trade license and signage license are obtained from the Municipality of Doha.
 Other special permits and licenses may be needed, as per the company’s activities.

 The procedures described above are a summarized description of the steps that need to be achieved in order to have a registered and operational legal entity.
-We recommend seeking advice from our Qatar company registration firm.
+We recommend seeking advice from our specialists who can help you open a company in Qatar.
 Our team of experts can help you understand the process and abide restrictions imposed in respect to foreign ownership.
+Here is an infographic with information about business in Qatar:

 What types of companies can I open in Qatar?

 The Qatar Financial Centre and the Qatar Science & Technology Park are two special investment zones where foreign company incorporation is encouraged and where investors benefit from a special tax regime and regulatory framework.
 Companies incorporated in the Qatar Financial Centre are subject to a parallel legal framework, modeled after the English Common law.
 Full foreign ownership is permitted here and companies incorporated under this special regime can access the Qatar local market.
-One of our company formation agents in Qatar can give you more information about this special Centre.
+One of our company formation agents can give you more information about this special Centre and about immigration to Qatar if you want to relocate your business.

 Registering an LLC in Qatar